realm/realm-dotnet/doc/userdoc_for_web.md

 #### To-One Relationships

 For many-to-one or one-to-one relationships, simply declare a property with the type of your {{ RealmObject }} subclass.
-In C#, you don't need to make forward declarations of classes before using them for property declarations.

 ```c#
 public class Dog : RealmObject {